The website users Hexo to generate the static content and a

 The deployment process is fully automated:

-branch build is triggered in Travis (e.g. by code
+master branch build is triggered in Travis (e.g. by code

-or documentation change)..travis/update-site.sh
+or documentation change)..travis/update-site.sh.

 This script will copy the required files for the deployment and push

-them into a local Git on Azure in the staging environment.webhint
+them into a local Git on Azure in the staging environment.webhint to make sure

 everything is alrigh.
 If so, the code will get into production via

-.Currently the website is deployed into an Azure App Service using IIS,
+.travis/swap.sh.Currently the website is deployed into an Azure App Service using IIS,

-IISNode, and node
+IISNode, and node.

 The way IIS handles the requests is as follows: